21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 10. Tasha Dixon

-Tasha Dixon accused Trump last October of walking into the backstage area of the Miss USA pageant in 2001, when Trump was owner of the competition.
+Tasha Dixon accused Trump in October 2016 of walking into the backstage area of the Miss USA pageant in 2001, when Trump was owner of the competition.
 She told CBS Los Angeles that Trump walked in on the contestants while they were backstage, naked or half naked.

 Dixon, who was just 18 at the time, told KCAL: